WebCimes/webcimes-tooltip/README.md

 Floating-ui is needed for intelligy placement of tooltips.

+`webcimes-tooltip` also comes with full support for web accessibility and screen readers.

 Once the `webcimes-tooltip` javascript is defined, we can simply call the WebcimesTooltip class with the desired options.

 ## Installation